Read the angry emails Hillary Clinton's top aide sent to a bunch of reporters

 From: Ben Smith

 To: CJ Ciaramella, Philippe Reines, CJ Ciaramella, J.K.
-Trotter, Erik Wemple, Brian Stelter, Nick Merrill
+Trotter, Erick Wemple, Brian Stelter, Nick Merrill

 Date: Wednesday, March 4, 7:37 a.m.